 Are you a master at saving receipts?
-Every year, we all have to pay taxes to someone, but working as your own business, you may have had to pay for things that were needed in direct correlation with you getting paid for a job.
-This does call for some creative thinking at times, to propose the idea of ‘what can be a tax deduction’.
-Before I go into this, PLEASE note I am not an accountant.
-I have worked as a contractor for most of my career in acting and voice talent work.
-The following only constitutes possibilities or ideas of deductions.
+Good, If not, get into the habit.
+Remember when working as your own business, you may have had to pay for things that were needed in direct correlation with you getting paid for a job.
+This does call for some creative thinking at times: what can be a tax deduction?

-This is why I state voice talent should seek consultation with a tax accountant, before getting too creative with deductions.
-The key is that it has to tie directly into your income, meaning that you had to pay for it to do your job to make the income.
-These are tax deductions I have used in the past that were directly related to my income:
+The key is that deductions have to tie in directly to your income, meaning that you had to pay for it to do your job to make the income.
+These are tax deductions we know voice-actors/actors list because they are directly related to their income:

-- Studio and equipment rental – Sometimes things break down, and we all have to buy the proper tools to get work.
+- Studio and equipment rental – things do break down, and we all have to buy the proper tools to get work.

-There could be more, but this is why I say, ‘Save receipts, and hire a professional to do your taxes’.
+There could be more, but this is why we suggest: save all your receipts, and hire a professional to do your taxes.
 They pay attention to changes in tax laws, and updates.
-It also is not a bad idea to shop around for to do your taxes.
-The main reason being is that tax accountants may get complacent with handling your taxes, and some accountants may be more aware of new deductions than others.
-Regardless, make sure it is someone you trust.
-My tax accountant clears his schedule for me because after years of being with him, he knows I will be giving him a hard time with my collection of receipts.
+It also is not a bad idea to shop around for someone to do your taxes.
+Tax accountants may get complacent with handling your taxes, and some accountants may be more aware of new deductions than others.
+Regardless, make sure it’s someone you trust.

-Note: Even though less than 2% of people paying taxes get audited, you still never want to have it happen to you.
+Note: In the United States, less than 2% of people paying taxes ever get audited, you don’t want it to happen to you.
 Trust us: you don’t.